manfredsteger/polly/TESTING.md

-# KITA Poll System - Testing Guide
+# Polly - Testing Guide

 ## Permanent Example URLs for Development

 Save these URLs as bookmarks for easy testing of all features:

-### 📊 Example Survey - "KITA Sommerfest Aktivitäten 2025"
+### 📊 Example Survey - "Team Sommerfest Aktivitäten 2025"
 A classic survey where users vote for their favorite summer festival activities. **Now with beautiful SVG images!**

 - **Public URL (for voting)**: http://localhost:3080/poll/example-survey-public-2HBD_6QRkmWXAFW0C1dE